Azathothas/Stars/README.md

 ## Shell

+- [hackerb9/lsix](https://github.com/hackerb9/lsix) – Like "ls", but for images.
+Shows thumbnails in terminal using sixel graphics.
 - [stal-ix/ix](https://github.com/stal-ix/ix) – ix package manager
 - [denilsonsa/prettyping](https://github.com/denilsonsa/prettyping) – `prettyping` is a wrapper around the standard `ping` tool, making the output prettier, more colorful, more compact, and easier to read.
 - [dokku/dokku](https://github.com/dokku/dokku) – A docker-powered PaaS that helps you build and manage the lifecycle of applications